Chart Color Schemes

 Health outcomes in Kensington are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Kensington's health indicators show below-average results with common health conditions slightly more prevalent than average across both younger and older age groups.
-The rate of private health cover is very high at approximately 57% of the total population (around 1,125 people), compared to 61.4% across Greater Adelaide.
+Kensington's health indicators show below-average results, with common health conditions slightly more prevalent than average across both younger and older age groups.
+The area has a very high rate of private health cover at approximately 57% (~1,043 people), compared to Greater Adelaide's 62.2%.

-Mental health issues and arthritis are the most common medical conditions in the area, affecting 9.0 and 8.8% of residents respectively.
-About 67.6% of residents report having no medical ailments, compared to 70.4% across Greater Adelaide.
-Kensington has 24.3% of residents aged 65 and over (480 people), which is higher than the 20.9% in Greater Adelaide.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+Mental health issues and arthritis are the most common medical conditions, affecting 9.0 and 8.8% of residents respectively, while 67.6% report being completely clear of medical ailments, compared to 70.4% across Greater Adelaide.
+Kensington has a higher proportion of residents aged 65 and over at 24.3% (445 people), compared to Greater Adelaide's 20.9%.
+Health outcomes among seniors in Kensington are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health